Blogging is fun and has the potential to make you great money.

 Glen Allsopp from Moz did a case study where he drove over 3,000 users with Hacker News alone.

-To get started, click the submit button and sign up for free account.
+To get started, click the submit button and sign up for a free account.
 You don’t need to verify your email.

 Enter a URL and title for your submission.
 Click “Submit” and you’re good to go.